ponychen123/pyelastic/README.md

 [python3](https://www.python.org/) [numpy](http://www.numpy.org/) [scipy](https://www.scipy.org/scipylib/index.html) [mayavi](http://docs.enthought.com/mayavi/mayavi/) [PyQt](https://sourceforge.net/projects/pyqt/files/PyQt5/) [matplotlib](https://matplotlib.org/)

 ## update history
+2019/11/04: ponychen add standard module.
+Because ponychen is very lazy, the c axis must keep orthogonality with ab plane in monoclinic lattice, that means the c axis is chosen as unique axis.
+In Elastic, all possibe cell oreientations are considered, but ponychen is a lazy man. so, make sure c is unique!!!! this is a tricky problem while we want to reduce calculation steps...

 2019/10/19：ponychen add tools foder and some postprocessing scripts will be there

 2019/09/30: ponychen add support for TOEC and FOEC calculation for cubic system